Rosa Duarte: Family origins

 Influenced by her brother's ideals, Rosa devoted her life to his patriotic cause, becoming an active member of the political and military, independentist secret society called La Trinitaria.
 Her contributions towards the Dominican nation are considered by the historian Emilio Rodríguez Demorizi as the "New Testament" of the Dominican history.
+She was a woman of natural talent and outstanding virtues who preserved her state of purity until the end of her days, preserving all the noble and delicate feelings that her parents instilled in her with a careful education.
+She always paid special worship to patriotism, which neither the injustice of men nor the rigor of misfortune could mitigate in her.

 Rosa and her group of friends participated in plays performed at a building that used to be an old jail --Cárcel Vieja--, located next to Borgellá Palace, in front of Parque Colon.
 From that strategic place, she and other activists would raise awareness about the independent cause.
 With these plays, this group of people would collect resources in order to buy ammunition and cover the expenses for the Dominican independent cause.